Why Water Pollution Must Be Dealt With

 How To Reduce Water Pollution?

-One does not need a reason to know that water pollution should reduce.
-As a person, anyone or anybody can reduce and help prevent water pollution.
+One does not need a reason to know that water abuse should reduce.
+As a person, anyone or anybody can reduce and help prevent water abuse.
 You can simply help by segregating trash, recycling and reusing oil.
-Products that are chemically based should also be avoided, buying Eco-friendly products are a great help to reduce water pollution.
+Products that are chemically based should also be avoided, buying Eco-friendly products are a great help to reduce water abuse.

 Generally, people can reduce water pollution by using water wisely.
 Reducing the amount of water usage is a great way to help the cause.
 It may be simple, but it is also the prevention of water shortage.
 Another way is to use sewage treatment processes for our city waterways.